Constructive nonlocal games with very small classical values: Summary

-then -- as in the proof of Proposition \ref{prop:diag3by3} -- a necessary condition for $\beta_C(M)\leq 2$ is that at least one $2\times 2$ minor of $M$ is zero in addition to the obvious one ($i,j \in \{0,1\}$).
-By direct checking, we see that happens only if $y=z$ or $x=z$, or if $xy=z$.
-It is readily verified that all these conditions are also sufficient for $\beta_C(M)= 2$.
 We thank Ravishankar Ramanathan for discussions, and for pointing out the notion of matrix rigidity.
+We also thank Mateus Araujo for comments and for pointing out a mistake in previous version regarding maximal number of contradictions for $6\times 6$ matrix.
+We express our gratitude to the anonymous reviewers for their insightful suggestions.
 The research of SJS was supported in part by the grant DMS-1600124 from the National Science Foundation (USA).
 MR, AR, PG and MH are supported by National Science Centre, Poland, grant OPUS 9.
 2015/17/B/ST2/01945.
 M.H. also acknowledges support from the Foundation for Polish Science through IRAP project co-financed by EU within the Smart Growth Operational Programme (contract no.2018/MAB/5).